On the Existence of Static Equilibria of a Cable-Suspended Load with Non-stopping Flying Carriers: Introduction

 Therefore, while non-stop UAVs may provide better endurance for cooperative cable suspended transportation tasks than multirotor UAVs, to the best of the authors' knowledge, it has not been systematically studied yet whether non-stop flights are compatible with keeping the load in a static equilibrium pose, i.e., whether it is possible to have at the same time the pose of the load being static while the flying carriers keep loitering above the object.

-The theoretical discovery of such compatibility would pave the way to a completely new type of cable-suspended aerial systems which would enable a much more energy-efficient execution of aerial manipulation tasks in which long-distance transport is combined with fine manipulation of the object's pose at the destination or in the presence of difficult intermediate passages, e.g., in cluttered environments.
-An abstract representation of the future scenario that would be possibly enabled by this study is shown in Figure~\ref{fig:fig1}.
+The theoretical discovery of such compatibility would pave the way to a completely new type of cable-suspended aerial systems, which would enable a much more energy-efficient execution of aerial manipulation tasks: long-distance transport would be combined with fine manipulation of the object's pose at the destination or in the presence of difficult intermediate passages, e.g., in cluttered environments.
+Figure~\ref{fig:fig1} shows an abstract representation of the possible future scenario that would be enabled by this study.

-In this work, we take up the challenge posed by this intriguing problem and we study analytically whether there exist non-stop trajectories for the flying carriers that are compatible with the constraint of keeping the load at a constant static pose.
-We focus on the case in which the load must maintain a constant pose while the carriers move because it is obviously the most challenging case compared to the one in which also the load moves.
+In this work, we consider the challenges posed by the described intriguing problem and we study analytically whether there exist non-stop trajectories for the flying carriers that are compatible with the constraint of keeping the load at a constant static pose.
+We focus on the case in which the load must maintain a constant pose because it is obviously the most challenging case compared to the one in which also the load moves.
+The main contributions of the work are as follows: (i) we formalize the problem in mathematical terms; (ii) we prove that with one and two carriers, non-stop flights are not achievable in the considered manipulation scenario; (iii) we prove that \emph{three} is the minimum number of flying carriers for which non-stop flights are possible and (iv) we derive the conditions for that to hold, highlighting degenerate cases in which non-stop flights are prevented; (v) we support the theoretical results through numerical simulation.

 The work is organized as follows.
-First, in Sec.~\ref{sec:model}, we introduce the notation and we state the problem formally.
-Hence, we answer the above-described research question in Sec.~\ref{sec:method}, in which we analyze the cases of one, two, and three flying carriers.
-We show that 3 is the minimum number of flying carriers for which non-stop flights are possible and we derive the conditions for that to hold.
-In Sec.~\ref{sec:sim} we show numerical examples in support of the theoretical results.
+First, in Sec.~\ref{sec:model}, we introduce the notation and the problem.
+Hence, we answer the above-described research question in Sec.~\ref{sec:method}.
+In Sec.~\ref{sec:sim}, we show numerical examples.
 Eventually, conclusions are drawn in Sec.~\ref{sec:conclusion} with an outline of future work.